oceanbase/oceanbase/README.md

 You can deploy and manage OceanBase Database instance in kubernetes cluster with [ob-operator](https://github.com/oceanbase/ob-operator) quickly.
 Refer to the document [Quick Start for ob-operator](https://oceanbase.github.io/ob-operator) to see details.

+## 👨‍💻 Start developing
+See [OceanBase Developer Document](https://oceanbase.github.io/oceanbase/build-and-run.html) to learn how to compile and deploy a manually compiled observer.

 # Roadmap

 For future plans, see [Product Iteration Progress](https://github.com/oceanbase/oceanbase/issues/1839).
 See also [OceanBase Roadmap](https://github.com/orgs/oceanbase/projects/4) for more details.